-Crest of the Wave is the theme set for Homecoming 2019 scheduled for February 8-9 to honor the Celebration of the Centennial College Night.
+For Homecoming 2020, scheduled for February 7-8, we have 20/20 Vision: Eye on the Future!
 Homecoming at the University of Montevallo is a festive week of things to see and do.
 It is that exciting time in February for alumni from near and far to “come home” to UM (or for some, Alabama College), to see former classmates and renew old friendships.
 For students, Homecoming is also the culmination of a month of Purple and Gold competition.
 Celebrating Purple and Gold is what Homecoming at UM is really all about.
 It begins as early as January with the ribbon hanging on campus.
 Students, declaring allegiance to either Gold side or Purple side, compete in athletic events and work to prepare original musical shows for the main Homecoming event: College Night.

 Friday kicks off the Homecoming festivities with the UMNAA board meeting followed by the 50-Year reunion class celebratory dinner and Distinguished Alumnus reception.
 The Saturday of Homecoming offers a packed schedule full of activity for all.
 It includes registration in Reynolds Hall, departmental open houses, annual alumni awards luncheon that includes installation of new officers and directors of UMNAA, reunions for class years and special groups, and the Purple-Gold basketball game.
 The final performance and judging of the Gold and Purple productions takes place Saturday night.
 Also recognized during Homecoming are the University’s alumni award recipients, the College Night Honoree, and Mr. and Ms. University of Montevallo.